 You might find online sites and credit-card companies that provide a free credit score, but it’s usually not the same one seen by lenders.
 Instead, it’s referred to as an “educational score,’’ which means it’s close, but not exactly like the one seen by lenders.

 Fair Credit Reporting Act Regulations

-Credit bureaus must remove negative information from a credit report after seven years, though that can be extended to 10 years if the consumer declares bankruptcy.
+Credit bureaus must remove negative information from a credit report after seven years (it can be extended to 10 years if the consumer declares bankruptcy).

 If any of the credit agencies or businesses that use consumer credit reports violate the regulations of the FCRA, they can be sued in state or federal court.
 Consumers can also put a block on their credit report to prevent unauthorized businesses from buying their personal financial information.